geobrowser/geogenesis/apps/web/README.md

 ### Environment variables

 The frontend relies on [Liveblocks](https://liveblocks.io) for a frontend-specific feature that shows which users are currently editing a given entity.
-To use this feature you need to have a Liveblocks API key configured and in your `.env.local` file picked up by Next.js.
+To use this feature you need to have a Liveblocks API key configured and in your `.env.local` file.

 ```bash
 # .env.local